scarf-sh/docs/docs/gateway.md

 **A given subdomain can only point to a single container registry at a time.**

 If you have containers on different registries, you'll currently need to point users to distinct subdomains.
 This limitation is due to the current implementation of the Docker client.
 To being pulling a container, initialization and authentication requests are sent, which must be passed to the backend registry you the Scarf Gateway to use.
-Unforunately, the these requests don't include any information about what image it's trying to pull, so at the time of these requests, all Scarf has to go on is the hostname used to access the image.
+Unfortunately, the these requests don't include any information about what image it's trying to pull, so at the time of these requests, all Scarf has to go on is the hostname used to access the image.
 This is a limitation we are working to fix.

 **The path used in your container's new pull command must match the path on the backend container registry**